-Last Year's Commitments √ × Progress Comment Scrutiny We will work in partnership with the Inclusion Service to develop the 'local offer' of support for disabled/autistic children and young people and their families.
+Last Year's Commitments √ Progress Comment Scrutiny We will work in partnership with the Inclusion Service to develop the 'local offer' of support for disabled/autistic children and young people and their families.
 This will include the piloting of a proactive provision of information, advice and assistance to families.
-(Ref 15014) % of child assessments completed within statutory timescales (PAM/028 - CH/006a/012) 2020/21 Result - 93.6% (3,591÷3,835) 2021/22 Target - 93.9% x v schools, Safeguarding and Attendance and Early Help team as part of the behaviour support agenda.
+(Ref 15014) schools, Safeguarding and Attendance and Early Help team as part of the behaviour support agenda.
 The team have operated at a much reduced capacity (less than 50%) to meet the needs of families primarily through digital means.
 The first peer parent support group is in the early stages of development going forward into 2022/23.
 Work has been undertaken within our Early help team to develop a web based local offer of support.
 Joint discussions and decisions with Inclusion and web designers has taken place and work is near completion.
-It can be built upon and amended over time, working together to ensure important information, advice and guidance is included, plus sign-posting for specific services.
-Off Target and declined 2021/22 Result - 90.2% (3,876/4,298).
+It can be built upon and amended over time, working together to ensure important information, advice and guidance is included, plus E&C % of child assessments completed within statutory timescales (PAM/028 - CH/006a/012) 2020/21 Result - 93.6% (3,591÷3,835) 2021/22 Target - 93.9% × Off Target and declined 2021/22 Result - 90.2% (3,876/4,298).
 The increase in referrals coupled with staff absence and COVID restrictions have increased pressures on the assessment teams that carry out the majority of the Assessments of Care and Support, undertaken through a combination of face to face and remote visits.
 A monthly sample audit of assessments has continued with feedback to practitioners on examples of good practice and areas for improvement.
 There continues to be good evidence in assessments of the views of children.
 As part of the assessment process social workers are speaking to both parents whether they are involved or not daily with the care of their child.
 Increasingly, assessments refer to the contribution that a family network meeting has made to the assessment in terms of identifying sources of support or family/friends who have devised a safety plan with the parent.
-Timescales are calculated at Authorised Date by senior managers; therefore, it is imperative that assessments are approved as soon as E&C The average number of days a child is on the Child Protection Register. (СН/035/036) 2020/21 Result - 221.0 days (23,427÷106) 2021/22 Target - 237.7days × off Target and declined 2021/22 Result - 280.3 days (34,198/122).
+Timescales are calculated at Authorised Date by senior managers; therefore, it is imperative that assessments are approved as soon as possible.
+E&C The average number of days a child is on the Child Protection Register.
+(CH/035/036) 2020/21 Result - 221.0 days (23,427÷106) 2021/22 Target - 237.7days × Off Target and declined 2021/22 Result - 280.3 days (34,198/122).
 Recent times have proved very challenging due to the COVID pandemic.
 Families have faced difficulties in relation to safeguarding issues when under lockdown and having to adhere to restrictions.
 As a result, some children may have remained on the Child Protection Register for a longer period of time to ensure their safety under demanding circumstances.
-De- registrations are subject to multi-disciplinary case conferences.
+Deregistrations are subject to multi-disciplinary case conferences.
 Limitations on staff undertaking direct visits during the year have also existed.
 Increased use of IT equipment and PPE have assisted staff to manage and undertake work to the best of their ability in line with Welsh Government guidance.
 We continue to use preventative services to reduce the number of children being subject to child protection plans.
 Prevention is key to practice.
-The childcare teams are supported in this work by the Tudalen 1 E&C
+The childcare teams are supported in this work by the Tudalen 2 E&C